Recorded Webinar: The Other Side of the Mic: Tips for Conducting Media Interviews

 Carolyn O'Neil, MS, RDN, LD, is an award-winning food journalist, nutrition communications consultant, author, blogger, television personality, and registered dietitian nutritionist.
 She is the author of Southern Living’s The Slim Down South Cookbook: Eating Well and Living Healthy in the Land of Biscuits and Bacon.
 Carolyn contributes to Thrive Global, The Atlanta Journal-Constitution, Atlanta Homes & Lifestyles magazine, and WebMD Magazine.
 She appears on NBC Atlanta & Company and played “The Lady of the Refrigerator” on Alton Brown’s Good Eats on Food Network.
 Carolyn reported on food, nutrition, and cuisine at CNN for nearly 20 years, including assignments to “study” the food and drink of New Orleans.
 Carolyn has three James Beard Foundation Awards, including Who’s Who in Food and Beverage.

 The UNE Online Master of Science in Applied Nutrition program mission is to prepare individuals for leadership roles in the nutrition field, advance knowledge and expand skills that promote excellence and innovation in all areas of nutrition practice, and to emphasize evidence-based best practices to support the well-being and health outcomes of individuals, families, and communities through education, research, and service.

+This complimentary 1-credit continuing education webinar is brought to you with support from UNE Online.
+Please note that UNE Online provided financial support only and did not have input into the information provided in this course.
 Carolyn O'Neil, MS, RDN, LD, has no relevant disclosures to report.
 She has certified that no conflict of interest exists for this program.
 View our disclosure policy.